openstack-archive/deb-python-aioeventlet/doc/openstack.rst

 -------------------------------------------------------------

-Prepare OpenStack (Oslo Messaging) to support trollius coroutines using ``yield``: explicit asynchrounous programming.
+Prepare OpenStack (Oslo Messaging) to support trollius coroutines using ``yield``: explicit asynchronous programming.
 Eventlet is still supported, used by default, and applications and libraries don't need to be modified at this point.